pvinis/blog/content/posts/my-device-naming-scheme/my-device-naming-scheme.md

 I got a gaming laptop to be able to play and talk with friends while I'm away from home.
 It was an unexpected buy, but one that definitely was a good one.
 It's windows, which I like slightly less than mac, it's a lenovo, which I like less than macbooks.
 So I looked for a less great color.
 To me that was green. green was free since I had left the company that gave me that macbook before, but still I didn't want to reuse. green was that one.
 This should have another name.
 I googled for shades of green, and there it was.
 A funny silly name for a shade of green, perfect for that laptop! hookers-green.

+- **yellow**

+I decided to name the linode server I have to yellow.
+It's in Europe this time, but the color has nothing to do with that.
+Just a color that will not be used for any of my main daily devices, so I might as well use it there. yellow.

+- **neon-orange**

+I got a Synology to use as an extra backup thing and some other uses.
+So you know that neon orange vest that workers wear, so you can spot them from afar and in the dark?
+That's what this NAS is doing.
+It's a worker, backing up, doing things for the betterment of my data.
+And I need to acknowledge that. neon-green.

-My **current devices** are royal-blanc, royal-purple, lavender, maroon, the-pink (when I'm home), hookers-green (when I'm not home), wh1te, samblue.
+My **current devices** are royal-blanc, royal-purple, lavender, maroon, the-pink (when I'm home), hookers-green (when I'm not home), wh1te, samblue, yellow, neon-orange.

 ### Wow